tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 When you attack using this wand, you lose 1 hp (champion: 3 hp; epic: 6 hp).

 **Quirk:** Laughs turn hollow or spectral.

 ---

+#### Wizard’s Skull

+Wondrous Item

+1/Day

+This talking skull gives advice, most of it good.
+Use the power during a short rest; you gain one of your expended daily spells of your level or lower.
+Curse: The skull knows a lot of obscure facts and longforgotten lore, and gives very good advice—until it sees its chance to betray you to further its own goals.

+**Quirk:** Ancient wisdom is better than common sense.

+---